phaustin/a301_students_eoas/notebooks/midterm/mid_term_reviewI.rst

 Schwartzchild equation
 ----------------------

 From Stull p.
-224 and the :ref:`schwartz` reading:
+224 and the :ref:`week4_schwartz` reading:

 #.
 Show that `e_\lambda` = `a_\lambda` for a gas that absorbs and transmits but doesn't reflect.
     (hint:  put the gas between two black plates, assume that the gas and the plates are at the